 It has the advantage of providing long-term contraception and being effective if you are heavier.

 Does the ECP have any side effects?

-There is a very small risk of an ectopic pregnancy (pregnancy outside the womb) if the ECP fails.
+There is a very small risk of an ectopic pregnancy (pregnancy outside the uterus) if the ECP fails.
 This can occur with any pregnancy and can be dangerous.
 If you have cramping or bleeding, see a doctor, or go back to the clinic.

 Can I get the ECP in advance?